anhinga/2020-notes/attention-based-models/transformer-mystery.md

-(it is strange that that essay does not reference the Crick-Koch paper; of course, Crick-Koch later started to say that it is more complicated than that, so one might say that they stopped agreeing with their own 1990 paper, but I suspect their initial simple and straightforward approach was closer to the true theory, than what they did afterwards).
+(it is strange that that essay does not reference the Crick-Koch paper; of course, Crick-Koch later started to say that it is more complicated than that, so one might say that they stopped agreeing with their own 1990 paper, but I suspect their initial simple and straightforward approach was closer to the "true theory", than what they did afterwards).

 ---